lintool/guide/writing-pet-peeves.md

 And even fewer.
 I repeat until I take a pass and find nothing more I wish to change (or the number of corrections is below a threshold _epsilon_).
 This typically takes around half a dozen passes for me.
-A few details: somehow for me, printing on dead trees is critical to catching typos.
+A few details:

-I've done this on screen and with an iPad, and it somehow doesn't work quite as well: I print out on dead trees and I still find more typos.
+  + Somehow for me, printing on dead trees is critical to catching typos.
-_Pointing_ to each word is critical, to make your eyes [saccade](https://en.wikipedia.org/wiki/Saccade) to it; otherwise your brain has a tendency to just interpolate and error-correct the typos.
+  + I've done this on screen and with an iPad, and it somehow doesn't work quite as well: I print out on dead trees and I still find more typos.
-At the end of a pass over a paper, you can often see faint dots on every word.
+  + _Pointing_ to each word is critical, to make your eyes [saccade](https://en.wikipedia.org/wiki/Saccade) to it; otherwise your brain has a tendency to just interpolate and error-correct the typos.
-To combat fatigue and learning effects, in each pass I vary the order in which I read sections: e.g., start with the intro, start from the conclusion, start from the experiments, etc.
+  + To combat fatigue and learning effects, in each pass I vary the order in which I read sections: e.g., start with the intro, start from the conclusion, start from the experiments, etc.

 ## Latex